YashSharma1101/YashSharma1101-Shipment-Managment-Login2Xplore/README.md

 # YashSharma1101-Shipment-Managment-Login2Xplore

-The project is about shipment management, and it consists primarily of an HTML page that inserts and updates shipment information in the JsonDb database.
+The project is about shipment management, and it consists primarily of an HTML page that inserts and updates shipment information in the JsonPowerDb database.

 # Benefits of using JsonPowerDB